kc01-8/photoshopCClinux/README.md

 </div>

 # Photoshop CC v19 installer for Linux
-This bash script helps you to install Photoshop CC 2018 on your Linux machine using wine behind the scene and sets some necessary components up for the best performance
+This bash script installs Photoshop CC 2018 on your Linux machine using wine behind the scenes and sets up some necessary components up for the best performance AND IT ACTUALLY WORKS!

 ## :rocket: Features
-* downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
+* Downloads necessary components and installs them (`vcrun`, `atmlib`, `msxml`...)
-* downloads *WORKING* `photoshop.exe` installer
+* Downloads *WORKING* `photoshop.exe` installer
-* creates photoshop command and a desktop entry
+* Creates photoshop command and a desktop entry
-* wine dark mode
+* Wine dark mode
-* supports graphic cards like (`intel`, `Nvidia`)
+* Supports graphic cards like (`intel`, `Nvidia`)
-* saves the downloaded files in your cache directory
+* Saves the downloaded files in your cache directory
 * It's free and you will not need any license key
-* works on any Linux distribution
+* Works on any Linux distribution

 ## :warning: Requirements
-1- A 64bit Operating System
+1. A 64bit Operating System

-2- The following packages packages
+2. The following packages packages
 * `wine`
 * `wine64`
 * `winetricks`
 * `md5sum`

-if they are not already installed you can install them using your package manager for example in arch Linux
+You can install them using your package manager, i.e. in Arch Linux:
 ```bash
 sudo pacman -S wine winetricks
 ```
+Or for Ubuntu:
+`sudo dpkg --add-architecture i386 && sudo mkdir -p /etc/apt/keyrings && sudo wget -O /etc/apt/keyrings/winehq-archive.key https://dl.winehq.org/wine-builds/winehq.key && sudo wget -NP /etc/apt/sources.list.d/ https://dl.winehq.org/wine-builds/ubuntu/dists/$(lsb_release -sc)/winehq-$(lsb_release -sc).sources && sudo apt update && sudo apt install -y --install-recommends winehq-stable winetricks`

-3- make sure you have enough storage in your `/home` partition about `5 GiB`
+3. Enough storage in your `/home` partition: `5 GiB`
 > 1 GiB will be free after installation

-also you can install photoshop in diffrent directory
+You can install photoshop in diffeent directory

-4- make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components
+4. make sure you have an internet connection and about 200mb traffic to download photoshop and its components

 ## :computer: Installation

-the installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop
+The installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop

-first of all, you need to clone the repository with this command:
+1. Clone the repository with this command:
 ```bash
 git clone https://github.com/Gictorbit/photoshopCClinux.git
 cd photoshopCClinux
 ```
-then you can easily run `setup.sh` script to install photoshop cc on your Linux distro
+2. Run `setup.sh` script

 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

-you can use `-d` to specify the installation path, and `-c` for the cache directory. for example:
+3. (optional) Use `-d` to specify the installation path, and `-c` for the cache directory. for example:
 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop